CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

 </p>
 <h4><a name="version">Special note about S3CMD versions</a></h4>
 <p>
 S3CMD is an active open-source project, and as such is frequently updated.
 Depending on the version of S3CMD you installed, the default authentication strategy may have changed.
-Using the incorrect authentication strategy will result in <strong>403 Non Authorized</strong> errors for some requests to object storage.
+Using the incorrect authentication strategy will result in <strong>403 Not Authorized</strong> errors for some requests to object storage.
 You can tell which version of S3CMD you have by running the command <tt>s3cmd --version</tt> and inspecting the output.
 If the version is before <strong>1.5.0</strong> then s3cmd will operate correctly.
 </p>
 <p>
 If your version is <strong>1.5.0</strong> or newer, then there are two ways to make this work correctly again.
 The first is to provide the <tt>--signature-v2</tt> argument to S3CMD, for example like <tt>s3cmd --signature-v2 ls</tt>.
 The argument tells S3CMD to revert to the original authentication strategy.
 The more permanent change is to add <tt>signature_v2 = True</tt> to the bottom of your .s3cfg file.
 That will force S3CMD to use the original authentication strategy every time the command is run.